Not seeing the results you want from your YouTube SEO campaigns?

 Make them long enough that you can thoroughly cover your video topic (300 – 1000 words).

 Why?
 Because YouTube pulls the first 125 words of your description and shows it in the search results.
 And after your title and thumbnail, that’s where your audience will be looking.
+So, be sure that you grab their attention.

 Also, try to use your main keyword at least three times throughout and try to mention it first within the first 25 words.
+This is critical to optimize YouTube SEO.

 - Link to the corresponding URL on your website